PSG fans fear Neymar could miss Champions League final after swapping shirts with beaten RB Leipzig opponent | Goal.com

 Paris Saint-Germain fans fear Neymar could miss the Champions League final after he swapped shirts with an opponent after Tuesday night’s victory against RB Leipzig.

-While this is a common tradition in football, UEFA currently advise against it as part of their attempts to guard against the spread of coronavirus.
+While this is a common tradition in football, UEFA currently advises against it as part of its attempts to guard against the spread of coronavirus.

 European football’s governing body introduced strict ‘return to play’ protocols for the Champions League and Europa League last month to ensure the two tournaments could be completed safely.